 The anopheles mosquito [the “malaria vector”] carries the malaria parasite Plasmodium temporary in its stomach.
 After 7 – 20 days the young plasmodia migrate to the saliva glands of the mosquito and are injected along with the saliva into the human who is the final host.

 Following somewhere between 5 to 16 days of dormancy in the human liver, the plasmodia become active and begin to attack and destroy the red blood cells of the human host.

 Malaria early symptoms include fever, chills, body aches, headaches, diarrhea and vomiting.

 Symptoms do not necessarily present at the same time.
 Initially these might be mild and are therefore ignored or difficult to diagnose.
-Early detection and treatment usually prevent serve illness or death, are critical to a successful recovery.
+Early detection, and treatment, usually are critical to a successful recovery.
 Should you have any flu-like symptoms following time within a malaria area, visit your local clinic and let them take blood tests for the parasite.